Statement on Ethical and Fair Admissions Practices

 Submit a brief YouTube video demonstrating your ASL skills.
 The ASL video sample is primarily used to determine ASL placement as ASL II-VII is offered in the ASLIE program.
 Get more information about the video submission and instructions here.

 Test Optional Information

-For Fall 2022 and beyond, RIT will be "Test Optional".
+For Fall 2024, RIT will be "Test Optional".
 This means that you can decide whether you would like SAT or ACT scores to be considered as part of your application.
 It's entirely up to you!
 On the Common App or RIT Application, you'll have the option to include test scores.
 If you do not include them as part of your application, RIT will not see your scores (even if you've taken a test).